Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/to-be-continued.md

 ---
 title: To Be Continued... (by passbo)
-description: “To be continued” effect from SushiDragon (in Nutty’s Video) through Streamer.bot.
+description: ï¿½To be continuedï¿½ effect from SushiDragon (in Nuttyï¿½s Video) through Streamer.bot.
 published: true
-date: 2022-05-28T20:56:02.216Z
+date: 2022-06-11T05:05:40.125Z
 tags:
 editor: markdown
 dateCreated: 2022-05-18T00:29:50.175Z